 Cortex XDR License Types

 The following table describes the different license types that are available for Cortex XDR.
+You can use either Cortex XDR Prevent or a Cortex XDR Pro license.
+You can also use both Pro licenses for the most coverage.
 If you do not know which license type you have, see License Monitoring.

 Cortex XDR Prevent

 This Add-on is limited to a 3 month free trial period.

 Endpoint Prevention Features